 WARNING DO NOT USE DISSIMILAR LEDs, USE IDENTICAL LEDs DUE TO CURRENT VARIATIONS AND USING ONE RESISTOR FOR 10 LEDs.

 Pixielixel by klattimer is licensed under the Creative Commons - Attribution - Non-Commercial license.

-We're sure klattimer would love to see what you've printed - take a photo and share it on Thingiverse as a Make.
+We're sure klattimer would love to see what you've printed.
+Please document your print and share a Make with the community.